Our Partnership

 Students and Young Professionals, We Want Your Input!

-Apply to be part of one of the NextGen Plenary panels during the International Astronautical Congress (IAC) 2023, in Baku.
+Apply to be part of one of the NextGen Plenary panels during the International Astronautical Congress (IAC) 2024, in Milan.
 Come and showcase your ideas and work in front of an audience of senior space leaders in government, industry and academia!
 The two proposed panels will cover these topics:

 Is your work, research, or activities related to any of the two?
 Read on and apply!